mustafaalkan64/react-todolist-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Once please download or clone below repo:
+Firstly, you need to download or clone below repo to use apis:

 https://github.com/mustafaalkan64/DotnetCoreTodoApp